-7:20 John the Baptist - Because his ministry included the administration of a religious washing (Baptism), John became known as the "Baptizer" or "Baptist."
+7:20 BAPTIST - Because his ministry included the administration of a religious washing (Baptism), John became known as the "Baptizer" or "Baptist."
 Cf 3:1-22.
 (TLSB)

-7:21 healed many - Jesus either immediately began to work the messianic miracles before their eyes, or He pointed to the result of healing that He had been doing.
+7:21 JESUS CURED MANY - Jesus either immediately began to work the messianic miracles before their eyes, or He pointed to the result of healing that He had been doing.
 (CC p.
 312)